danieljstone/danieljstone.github.io/dc.md

 #### Comparing Homicide Data and Covid Fatality Data

 The following charts compare homicide and covid death age distribution.
-They mainly illustrate the very divergent populations most affected by each cause.
+They mainly illustrate the very divergent populations most affected by each cause of death.

 **Overall Incidence**